List of Peep Show characters: Mark Corrigan

-Mark's political sympathies are arguably the most developed of any character on the show, and yet they retain some ambiguity.
+Mark's political sympathies are arguably the most developed of any character in the show, and yet they retain some ambiguity.
 He appears to be politically rational, if socially the exact opposite.
-He is mildly Eurosceptic and often ticks many centrist and a few socially conservative boxes, although it is unclear whether this is out of true political political conviction or the aforementioned wish to blend into what he considers the center of gravity of society.
-In the second series he does not seem to mind to be associated with the notion that “Tony Blair isn't such a bad thing”, but in the fifth series, he claims "nobody wanted New Labour" and shows admiration for the Liberal Democrats’ Paddy Ashdown.
-What seems to be clear is that he is uncomfortable with and oft-irritated by political correctness and praises “the miracle of consumer capitalism”, albeit often with pessimistic acceptance rather than enthusiasm.
-And he seems to genuinely abhor bigotry and far-right politics, which in Series 2 causes him to lose one of the few true friends he had made onscreen aside from Jez.
-He often criticises those who believe in God, but has been seen praying in times of extreme panic.
+He is mildly Eurosceptic, but overall his views appear to be left-of-centre.
+What could be misconstrued as socially conservative views on his part (such as his disdain for drug use and free love) are more likely motivated by a hatred and fear of other people than a right-wing viewpoint.
+In the second series he says that "Tony Blair isn't such a bad thing", but in the fifth he claims "nobody wanted New Labour" and shows admiration for Paddy Ashdown of the Liberal Democrats.
+At one point Mark refers to "the miracle of consumer capitalism" as the backbone of society, albeit often with pessimistic acceptance rather than enthusiasm.
+He genuinely abhors bigotry and far-right politics, which in Series 2 causes him to lose one of the few true friends he had made onscreen aside from Jez.
+Mark often criticises those who believe in God, but has been seen praying in times of extreme panic.
 Although it is never stated in the show, his surname is of Irish origin.

 When the series starts, Mark has already been a loan manager at a London branch of JLB (a Frankfurt-based loan and credit company) for around four years, at least judging from the timing given by Jez in Series 2.
-His time at JLB comes to a close when the branch closes down in the first episode of Series 6; later on, Mark works as a waiter at the Mexican restaurant Banditos, a bathroom equipment salesman at Bath, Bathrooms, and Fittings, and finally again as a loan manager at the fictional Met City Bank with his former boss Alan Johnson.
+His time at JLB comes to a close when the branch closes down in the first episode of Series 6; later on, Mark works as a waiter at the Mexican restaurant Banditos, as a bathroom equipment salesman at Bath, Bathrooms, and Fittings, and finally again as a loan manager at the fictional Met City Bank with his former boss Alan Johnson.
 He is fired in the series finale, partly because of Jeremy's belated reaction to an abusive loan Mark had set up for him at the bank.